All of our services are available as normal

 You can opt out of this ongoing service at any time, you simply have to complete our Investment Portfolio Ongoing Service Opt out Form or visit your local branch.

-The Advised Tariff of Charges documents were part of the paperwork provided to you by your Nationwide Financial Adviser at the time you made your investments, and your tariff will depend on the level of service we have agreed with you.
+The Advised Tariff of Charges documents were part of the paperwork provided to you by your Nationwide Financial Planning Manager at the time you made your investments, and your tariff will depend on the level of service we have agreed with you.
 View the Tariff of Charges documents.

 If any of the information in your Annual Customer Report is incorrect, or if your details have changed, please contact your Financial Planning Manager.
 You can find their details on the cover letter or back page of your Annual Customer Report or on the paperwork you will have been given when you met your adviser.